-The Herbs
+The Herbs – Culantro vs Cilantro

-The key herbs in homemade sofrito are: cilantro and culantro (recao for my boricuas).
-While some recipes include only 1 of the herbs, I like to add both – because double the herbs, means double the flavor!
+The key herbs in homemade sofrito are cilantro and culantro (recao for my boricuas).
+While some recipes include only 1 of the herbs, I like to add both because double the herbs, means double the flavor!

-Some recipes substitute culantro with parsley, but I do not recommend that option because It changes the flavor profile to something similar to chimichurri; (which is delicious but not exactly what you are aiming for).
+Some recipes substitute culantro with parsley, but I DO NOT recommend that option because It changes the flavor profile to something similar to chimichurri (which is delicious but not exactly what you are aiming for).

-A part of what makes homemade Puerto Rican Sofrito so delicious and addicting is the SMELL.
 Preparing a batch of this recipe releases a potent aroma all throughout your house, that is sure to make you instantly hungry!
 My go to aromatics for this homemade sofrito recipe are:

-- TONS of garlic cloves
+- Garlic cloves

-- white onions
+- White onions

-- aji dulces (aka) sweet cubanelle peppers
+- Aji dulces / cubanelle peppers

-- and bell peppers.
+- Sweet bell peppers

-For some background, aji dulces are sweet colorful peppers that are used in recipes throughout the Caribbean.
-They are considered distant cousins from the scotch bonnet peppers that are popular in Jamaica; just aji dulces are not as spicy.
+Although, aji dulces are not spicy.
 They have a very mild flavor.
 If you can’t find them, extra sweet bell peppers are good substitute in this recipe.

-I recommend preparing sofrito in large batches and storing it in the freezer for future use.
+Nata Tip: I recommend preparing sofrito in large batches and storing it in the freezer for future use.
 Store it in ice cubes or in small storage containers for easy portions.

 Cooking with Sofrito

-Once you make your batch of homemade sofrito, you can either use it immediately in your next dinner or store it in the freezer for future use.
-Since sofrito is an aromatic herb base, I like to cook mine with a touch of olive oil, tomato sauce, ground cumin and the traditional adobo all purpose seasoning.
 To really elevate this sofrito recipe, you can also cook it with red wine to deepen the tomato flavor.
 Below I’ll include a list of recipes that use this delicious sofrito.

-Puerto Rican Recipes with Homemade Sofrito
+Puerto Rican Recipes Using Homemade Sofrito

 Homemade Puerto Rican Sofrito